BAJAJ FINSERV DIRECT LIMITED

 What Is Market Capitalisation

-Market capitalisation refers to the aggregate value of all a company’s shares currently traded on the stock exchange.
-It is calculated by multiplying the company’s current share price by the total number of outstanding shares.
+Market capitalisation represents the total equity market value of a company and is derived by multiplying the prevailing trading price of one share by the total number of outstanding shares.

 Types of Market Cap (Large, Mid & Small)